 Visit the New England Aquarium where you can see its giant ocean tank, touch sting rays, learn about sharks and marvel at many varieties of penguins.
 Next, walk to the nearby Faneuil Hall Marketplace to have lunch on your own, followed by time for shopping and picture-taking in one of America’s most historic settings.

-Please contact us for a custom price quote for this trip.
+Please contact our travel partner, Landmark Tours Plus, for a custom price quote for this trip.

 Most Enhanced health coverage, program interruption, baggage delay/loss and travel delay protection while on tour.
 Plus, enhanced medical/job loss cancellation refund policy